 - Activated Charcoal to whiten and brighten.

-Our Tooth Suds are fluoride-free, SLS Free, and contains no artificial sweeteners, no triclosan, and no added glycerin.
+Our Tooth Suds are fluoride-free, SLS Free, and contain no artificial sweeteners, no triclosan, and no added glycerin.

 What about taste?